Luxembourg - European Centre for Judges and Lawyers

 EIPA's European Centre for Judges and Lawyers in Luxembourg (ECJL) provides services in the fields of European law and the administration and quality of justice for those working in the European legal professions, as well as for civil servants, corporate counsels, academics and others with an interest in EU legislation and law.

-Specifically with respect to its seminar and training activities, the European Centre for Judges and Lawyers combine the transfer of knowledge with transfer of practical know-how and exchanges among practitioners of good practices.
+Specifically with respect to its seminar and training activities, the European Centre for Judges and Lawyers combines the transfer of knowledge with transfer of practical know-how and judge craft as well as exchanges among practitioners of good practices.
+Moreover, since 2013, the centre also provides EU law modules as part of the initial training conducted by national judicial training authorities for future judges, prosecutors and court staff.

 The centre also offers various life-long learning programmes on European law issues, which are tailor-made to meet the needs and availability of professionals.
-The programmes include part-time and module- based Master programmes, which meet the Bologna criteria, and on-line training programmes.
+The programmes include a part-time online Master programme, which meets the Bologna criteria, a two-week summer school and various e-learning training modules.

-Finally, the centre is continuously expanding its network of bilateral co-operation agreements with national schools for the judiciary and participates in various general and specialised networks dealing with European law and judicial co-operation and training issues.
+Finally, the centre is continuously expanding its network of bilateral co-operation agreements with national schools for the judiciary as well as national and European level associations of various legal professions and it participates in various general and specialised networks dealing with European law and judicial co-operation and training issues.

-The activities of the centre in Luxembourg revolve around a package of regular seminar series:
+The activities of the centre in Luxembourg revolve around a series of training packages and regular seminar series:

 |Contact address: |